 Henry is a Ph.D.
-Candidate in Family Studies and Human Development.
+Candidate ("all but dissertation") in Family Studies and Human Development.
 As a fellow of the National Science Foundation Graduate Research Fellowship Program, he conducts research on father involvement, co-parenting, Latino families and children, family-level instability, maternal and child health, and early child development.

 Henry's research aims are largely strength-based, focused on uncovering protective factors for parenting and child development among low-income, Latino families.
 Henry's specific interests include (i) The influence fathers have on family functioning and child well-being among Latino families; (ii) How family-level instability, such as changes in caregiver status, influences family relations and children's developmental outcomes; (iii) Fatherhood and father involvement in Latino families.